cdpadilla42/chrisdpadilla.com/_posts/fluency.md

 Learning is a natural part of that process.
 So there is both a really tight feedback loop _and_ there's natural growth and development built in.

-(Again, caveat here to say it's not an excuse to slack developing your skills.
+(Again, caveat here to say it's not an excuse to slack on developing your skills.
 But working towards fluency can keep it so that you are working to master relevant skills vs. simply being virtuosic in an irrelevant way.)

 # Back to Music

 The difference here is that software solves a direct problem for someone else.
 It's creativity with a practical outcome.
-With music, there's more magic ✨ The outcomes are less clear, the people you serve and communities you entangle with are less defined.
+With music, there's more magic. ✨ The outcomes are less clear, the people you serve and communities you entangle with are less defined.
 The benefits, even, are vague at times.

-Except, you know, your **soul** grows in the process.
-And simply _being_ creative in the world and sharing that creativity _is_ a benefit.
+Except, y'know, your **soul** grows in the process.
+And simply _being_ creative in the world and sharing that creativity can lead to inspiring others to do the same.